dayaglinomes/infsys_bourdie/readme.md

-# This repository contains scripts and datasets to the course Social Network Analysis
+## This repository contains scripts and datasets to the course Social Network Analysis at HSE university